National Construction Code (NCC) 2022

 Energy efficiency and condensation mitigation requirements

-The ABCB is updating the NCC to strengthen minimum requirements for the energy efficiency of new homes.
-The new energy efficiency and condensation mitigation requirements commence in Victoria on 1 October 2023.
+The ABCB has updated the NCC to strengthen minimum requirements for the energy efficiency of new homes.
+The new energy efficiency and condensation mitigation requirements will commence in Victoria on 1 May 2024.

 The changes will make homes cheaper to run, more comfortable to live in and more resilient to extreme weather.